-GASB Statement No. 96 - In May 2020, GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements.
-The objective of this Statement is to provide guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users (governments).
+In May 2020, the GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements.
+This Statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users (governments).
 This Statement (1) defines a SBITA; (2) establishes that a SBITA results in a right-to-use subscription asset-an intangible asset-and a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and (4) requires note disclosures regarding a SBITA.
-The requirements of this Statement are effective for reporting periods beginning after June 15, 2022 or fiscal year 2022-2023.
-The District is evaluating the impact of this Statement on the financial statements.
+To the extent relevant, the standards for SBITAs are based on the standards established in Statement No. 87, Leases, as amended.
+The requirements of this Statement are effective for fiscal years beginning after June 15, 2022, and all reporting periods thereafter.
+Earlier application is encouraged.
+The effects of this change on the District's financial statements have not yet been determined.